 Generally, everyone has been through some uncomfortable times while trying to meet their boss’s needs in a way that satisfies them personally.
 And because we naturally want to prove ourselves to others for profit, we can’t fight the balance battle easily.

 Here are a few tricks that I practiced before getting back to my writing feet.
-My intention is that these tricks help you turn your overloaded table into a manageable workload that allows you to do what you’re incapable of doing now.
-However, there is no true or wrong answer to any of those tricks.
-Anyone can come up with theirs but I found them useful as long as money is concerned.
+My intention is to help you turn your overloaded table into a manageable workload that allows you to work and to have a balanced life.

 - Stay alive.
-You’re not a machine: Don’t fight your body and mind as they try to send you the “have a rest” messages.
+You’re not a machine.
+Don’t fight your body and mind as they try to send you the “have a rest” messages.
 Don’t pretend that you’re fine while you’re not because it won’t take long until the truth goes public.
 It is the body and mind that make us productive and alive.
-So, without their fully functioning ability, there is no energy to invest and hence no productivity.
+Without their ability to function, there is no productivity.
 Money is necessary but life is irreplaceable.

-- Slow down and diversify: To heal my daily pains, I decided to walk to the office and back home.
+- Slow down and diversify.
+To heal my daily pains, I introduced new excercises in my daily schedule.
+One was to walk to the office and back home.
 I discovered that driving filled me with a feeling of urgency that I couldn’t support anymore.
 I also reduced my food quantity and improved the quality.
 I used to cook in bulk because I felt that I had no time.
-But this didn’t help because when I couldn’t write, say due to bad mood, I blamed myself more than I could do some cooking instead.
-I emptied my fridge and adopted a culture of shopping every day.
-When I did this for a month, I came back in shape.
-I could meet people on the way and could have a chance to think of what I have to cook next, not what I have to write next.
-Like this, I didn’t have much to blame myself for.